opendatalabrdc/Blog/Database_Quality_Analysis_Tasking_Manager.md

 However, this requires a change with greater involvement of project managers in quality management.
 In general, only a few percent of buildings with irregular shapes should be found in the database for in an area.
 High rates are signs of quality problems in the geometry of buildings in the OSM database.
 The various OSM editing softwares facilitate the drawing of buildings at right angles and it is important to train novices to quickly master these tools and better interpret the content of aerial images.
 Access to diagnostic tools for the project managers would let them intervene quickly and ensure that participating contributors correct the situation before errors multiply rapidly.

 The architecture of buildings can of course vary, especially in large centres and very dense urban areas.
 Large buildings are more likely to have irregular shapes and in very dense informal settlements, shapes also vary more.
 In the [previous article on this Blog](Bulding_Geometry_Analysis_to_Support_OpenStreetMap_Quality_Analysis.md), on August 27, we used a sample of areas mapped in the OSM database for 12 densely populated African cities that are beginning their participation in Open Cities.
-On average, «Flags» for irregular shapes and topological errors (overlaps and invalid polygons) represented less than 10%.
+On average, «Alerts» for irregular shapes and topological errors (overlaps and invalid polygons) represented less than 10%.
 However, large variations from one city to another were observed and data analysis indicated that the actual ratio of buildings to irregular shapes is generally well below 10⅜.
 By validating using indicators described in this article for Kisenso, a densely populated commune in Kinshasa (DRC), we have succeeded in significantly reducing ratio of irregular buildings.

 Quality monitoring here consists in observing cartographic projects and contributors that have significantly above-average scores for buildings irregular shapes or topological errors (overlaps and invalid polygons).
 As for the first analysis, an important variablility in the quality of building geometries and topological errors is observed across Projects.
 To explain this variability, we look at different factors.

 We continue the analysis by focusing this time on areas recently covered by coordinated mapping projects using the OSM Task Manager.
 The sample is based on the August 30 Buildings profile from the OSM database for 25 geographical areas corresponding to as many projects completed using the OSM Task Manager during the month of August and completed before August 30.
 The Sample contains nearly 400,000 buildings and 2,135 contributors participated in these projects during the month of August.
-As for the previous analysis, Flagged buildings for evaluation represent less than 10%, here 9.2% of the buildings in the base on August 30 for the areas studied.
+As for the previous analysis, Alerts for buildings with irregular form or topological error represent less than 10%, here 9.2% of the buildings in the base on August 30 for the areas studied.
 Several projects analyzed have ratios (Irregular Buildings / Total) around 1%.
 On the other hand, one project stands out with a rate of more than 60%.

 This great variability that is still observed from one project to another can only rarely be explained by the observation on aerial imagery of a larger number of buildings with irregular shapes.
 The behaviour of contributors and the uneven monitoring by project coordinators seem much more decisive, with many contributors systematically drawing very imprecise shapes, plus overlaps with buildings, roads, etc..
 The OSM Tasking Manager Dashboard reports that the majority of tasks have been validated.
 However, it should be noted that this dashboard does not contain any Quality monitoring indicators other than confirmation that a contributor indicates that he/she has validated the task or that a contributor is a novice.
 The analysis shows us that following the validation step in the Tasking Manager, a high number of irregular shapes persist for these areas.